-Between 2014 and 2018, the public administration sector exhibited an average growth rate of 3.0% due to an increase in the Government's payroll.
-In 2018, the public administration sector recorded a growth rate of 2.8% compared to a 0.5% decrease in 2017, mainly due to a moderate increase in the number of public sector employees.
+Between 2014 and 2018, the public administration sector exhibited an average growth rate of 2.8% due to an increase in the Government's payroll.
+In 2018, the public administration sector recorded a growth rate of 2.8% compared to a 0.4% increase in 2017, mainly due to a moderate increase in the number of public sector employees.